 Group Planetarium Shows

 In the Virginia Living Museum’s Abbitt Planetarium Theater, visitors experience the wonders of space as if they were actually there.
-Using state-of-the-art digital projection technology, visitors are immersed in the environments of the planets, travel to distant galaxies, fly past the wonders of our universe, and marvel at the beauty of a clear, dark night sky – all from the comfort of an armchair.
+Visitors are immersed in the environments of the planets, travel to distant galaxies, fly past the wonders of our universe, and marvel at the beauty of a clear, dark night sky – all from the comfort of an armchair.
 This system can project a view of the skies from anywhere on Earth across a time period of 200,000 years, or as seen from any other known body in the universe.

 Book a private show for your group.